evanseitz/ManifoldEM_ESPER/README.md

 These algorithms were developed to run our synthetic data, generated as described in the SI.
 Additional information on this protocol can be found in our [previous paper](https://www.biorxiv.org/content/10.1101/864116v1): **Simulation of Cryo-EM Ensembles from Atomic Models of Molecules Exhibiting Continuous Conformations** (Seitz, Acosta-Reyes, Schwander, Frank); along with detailed code in our corresponding [repository](https://github.com/evanseitz/cryoEM_synthetic_continua).

-We have additionally supplied a sample of pristine data that can be experimented with in the `0_Data_Inputs` folder.
-This example data can be further altered with additive Gaussian noise and introduction of noisy-duplicates via scripts in the `Pristine_AddNoiseTau` folder, as well as CTF via scripts in the `Pristine_AddCtfSNR` folder.
-A collection of manifolds are also provided in the `Data_Manifolds_126` folder so that users can jump straight in to experimenting with several of our downstream algorithms.
-These manifolds have been generated using 126 PDs with two degrees of freedom, and images therein modulated with experimentally-relevant CTF and SNR.
-Please note that additional alterations to this code will be required to make this workflow fully accessible to experimentally-obtained data.
-To note, much of the code necessary for processing and organizing such data into projection directions is already available in the first half of the ManifoldEM suite.
-Here, our workflow branches off from the current ManifoldEM framework permanently after manifolds are created via Diffusion Maps and immediately before NLSA is performed.

 ## Instructions:

 ### Environment: